 Q59.
 What is the difference between accounts receivable and deferred revenue?

 Q60.
-Where should you record a cash discount in journal entry?
+Where should you record a cash discount in a journal entry?

 Ans.
-A cash discount should be recorded as a reduction of expense in cash account.
+A cash discount should be recorded as a reduction of expenses in a cash account.

 Q 61.
 What is compound journal entry?

 Ans.
 A compound journal entry is just like other accounting entries; the only difference is that it affects more than two account heads.
 The compound journal entry has one debit, more than one credits, or more than one of both debits and credits.